Catherine Delahunty: Member of Parliament

 Delahunty was placed at number eight on the Green Party list for the 2008 election.
 She was elected as a Green Party MP and gained the fourth highest number of candidate votes in the East Coast electorate.
 In 2011 Delahunty was ranked at number 4 on the final Greens list for the 2011 general election.

 In June 2009, Delahunty's Customs and Excise (Sustainable Forestry) Amendment Bill, which would have prohibited the import of timber produced unsustainably or illegally, was drawn from the member's ballot.
 The bill was defeated at its first reading.

 In the 2014 general election, Delahunty was ranked number 6 on the Green Party list, a demotion of two places relative to her 2011 ranking.
 Despite that, Delahunty easily got reelected to parliament.

 On 15 December 2016, she announced alongside Steffan Browning that she will not be seeking re-election in the 2017 general election.

+Tiriti worker

+Since the early 1990s Delahunty has been working to educate people about Te Tiriti o Waitangi.
+She credits this as leading her into politics and acknowledges Whaitiri (Betty) Williams as leading her to this work and Mitzi Nairn as a pioneer in this field.

+Personal

 Delahunty's sister is playwright Sarah Delahunty.